williamFalcon/DeepRLHacks/README.md

 # DeepRLBootcampRLTricks
-These are tricks that I wrote down while attending summer Deep RL Bootcamp at UC Berkeley.
+The Nuts and Bolts of Deep RL Research [John Schulman](http://joschu.net/) (Aug 2017)
-These were proposed by [John Schulman](http://joschu.net/) on Day 1.
+From a talk given by [John Schulman](http://joschu.net/) titled "The Nuts and Bolts of Deep RL Research" These are tricks that I wrote down while attending summer Deep RL Bootcamp at UC Berkeley.

 ## Tips to debug new algorithm
-1. Simplify the problem by using a low dimentional state space environment.
+1. Simplify the problem by using a low dimensional state space environment.
   - John suggested to use the [Pendulum problem](https://gym.openai.com/envs/Pendulum-v0) because the problem has a 2-D state space (angle of pendulum and velocity).
   - Easy to visualize what the value function looks like and what state the algorithm should be in and how they evolve over time.
   - Easy to visually spot why something isn't working (aka, is the value function smooth enough and so on).

 2. To test if your algorithm is reasonable, construct a problem you know it should work on.
-  - Ex: For hierarchical reinforcement learning you'd construct a problem with an OBVIOUS huerarchy it should learn.
+  - Ex: For hierarchical reinforcement learning you'd construct a problem with an OBVIOUS hierarchy it should learn.
   - Can easily see if it's doing the right thing.
-  - WARNING: Don't overfit method to your toy problem (realize it's a toy problem).
+  - WARNING: Don't over fit method to your toy problem (realize it's a toy problem).

 3. Familiarize yourself with certain environments you know well.
   - Over time, you'll learn how long the training should take.
-  - Know how rewards evololve, etc...
+  - Know how rewards evolve, etc...
   - Allows you to set a benchmark to see how well you're doing against your past trials.
   - John uses the hopper robot where he knows how fast learning should take, and he can easily spot odd behaviors.